TheThingsArchive/java-app-sdk/README.md

 # The Things Network Java SDK [![Build Status](https://travis-ci.org/TheThingsNetwork/java-app-sdk.svg?branch=master)](https://travis-ci.org/TheThingsNetwork/java-app-sdk)

+**⚠️ This SDK has been discontinued and will not be further supported.**

+**For The Things Stack V3 based networks, use MQTT, HTTP or Pub/Sub integrations for streaming data, and gRPC and HTTP for application and device management.
+See [The Things Stack documentation](https://www.thethingsstack.io) for more information.**

+---

-This is the Java SDK for [The Things Network](https://www.thethingsnetwork.org) to interact with The Things Network backend.
+This is the Java SDK for [The Things Network](https://www.thethingsnetwork.org) to interact with The Things Network V2 backend.

 ## Modules